 Hi, I'm Sarah.
 Welcome to You're Enough Yoga.
 I teach Yoga in Brighton and Hove.
 I also offer Reiki treatments and trainings in Hove.

 What if we approached life feeling like we're enough just as we are?
 You're Enough Yoga is about granting acceptance for yourself.
 You're Enough Yoga combines yoga shapes and somatic movement with big dollops of relaxation lovingly layered to support you with facing life's trials and tribulations.
 Let yourself be exactly who you are, both on and off your yoga mat.

-Sarah first stepped on to (or lay down!) on a yoga mat about ten years ago.
-She steadily built her relationship with yoga, and the benefits have been profound for her.
+Sarah first stepped on to (or lay down!) on a yoga mat about twelve years ago.
+She built her relationship with yoga, and the benefits have been profound for her.
 She felt better; joyful, resilient, stronger, able to relax and confident in her abilities both on and off the mat.